Comparability

 Get as PDF

 The standardised index of average earnings was first published in December 2018 with a time series starting in the first quarter of 2016.
-The standardised index of average earnings utilize the same data as the implicit index of average earnings, which however has a different purpose and is therefore calculated using a different method.
 There exist a few sets of statistics abroad that are partly comparable with the standardised index of average earnings.

 Comparability - geographical